fwong03/celery/docs/userguide/tasks.rst

 This is a Django view creating an article object in the database, then passing the primary key to a task.
-It uses the `commit_on_success` decorator, that will commit the transaction when the view returns, or roll back if the view raises an exception.
+It uses the `commit_on_success` decorator that will commit the transaction when the view returns, or roll back if the view raises an exception.

-There's a race condition if the task starts executing before the transaction has been committed; The database object doesn't exist yet!
+There's a race condition if the task starts executing before the transaction has been committed; the database object doesn't exist yet!

 The solution is to use the ``on_commit`` callback to launch your celery task